datee/Unrealhx4Haxedevelop/README.md

 If you are not familiar with it, please read more here : [https://github.com/proletariatgames/unreal.hx](https://github.com/proletariatgames/unreal.hx).
 Also, read the [**Unreal.hx Wiki!!**](https://github.com/proletariatgames/unreal.hx/wiki)

-Haxe is an open source toolkit based on a modern, high level, strictly typed programming language, a cross-compiler, a complete cross-platform standard library and ways to access each platform's native capabilities.
+And if you are unfamiliar with Haxe : It is an open source toolkit based on a modern, high level, strictly typed programming language, a cross-compiler, a complete cross-platform standard library and ways to access each platform's native capabilities.
 See [www.haxe.org](https://haxe.org)

 ## What is required?
 Unrealhx4Flashdevelop is a complete and tested setup for Unreal.hx and Haxe with Unreal Engine 4.
 It **should** work straight **out of the box.**

 > **What you need:**
+- Flashdevelop or Haxedevelop 5.x
 - Unreal Engine 4.16 / 4.17 - *(Only 4.17 template exits for now)*
 - Visual Studio 2015 - Only the c++ compiler *(2017 might work, but this is not tested)*
 - Haxe 3.4.3 / 3.4.4